corda/corda/docs/source/corda-configuration-file.rst

 :certificateSigningService: Certificate Signing Server address.
 It is used by the certificate signing request utility to
     obtain SSL certificate.
 (See :doc:`permissioning` for more information.)

+:notaryRules: A list of rules that specify what notary to use for different state types.
+Each rule consists of:
+        :pattern: a pattern to match the canonical class name of state.
+A wildcard ``*`` will match any string.
+        :name: an `X500Name` that corresponds to a notary service name on the network Given a canonical name of a state class, rules are examined in order until the first pattern that matches is found.